rhubarbselleven/mmmech-viewer/README.md

-mm-unit-viewer
+MegaMech Mech Viewer
 ==============

-A web based unit viewer for Mega Mek, an unofficial online version of the Battletech board game.
+A web based entity viewer for Mega Mek, an unofficial online version of the Battletech board game.

+Currently only supports Mechs as defined by MFT files shipped with the official Mega Mech client.